Sooner or later, it happens.

 Anyone is free to write down the capacitor size for their system, buy another one online, and install it.
 However, we recommend not doing that.

 Capacitors can be dangerous.
-Even after you disconnect the power to the AC, the capacitor still holds a lot of charge.
+Even after you disconnect the power to the AC, the capacitor still holds a lot of charges.
 If you touch it, it might electrocute you.
-And it can hurt you really badly.
+And it can hurt you badly.

 HVAC techs know how to handle capacitors.
 It’s best to let them do their thing.